Life is a journey to be enjoyed, not fast-forwarded to chase ‘success’

 And on top of that, you’re actually learning and becoming wiser.
 As you keep going, you start to identify what angles cut best, how much power to use, how sharp the sword should be.
 All this teaching you how to get to your end goal and fell the mighty tree – knowledge you didn’t have before.

-That’s the power of having goals and striving to meet them; you not only get the goal, but acquire invaluable wisdom and life lessons that can serve you elsewhere or even be shared to help those around you.
+That’s the power of having goals and striving to meet them; you not only get the goal, but also acquire invaluable wisdom and life lessons that can serve you elsewhere or even be shared to help those around you.

 Life is a journey.
 It’s not about the destination.